The Garage at Northwestern University: Residency Program

 The Garage’s Residency Program is an incubation program for early-stage startups.
 Resident teams are selected on a quarterly basis using an application, and receive mentoring, classes, workshops, and events.
 As of 2019, The Garage has incubated more than 300 student-founded startups.

 Propel Program

 The Propel Program provides mentorship and stipends to women students interested in entrepreneurship and innovation.
 Each student in the six-month program receives up to $1,000 to use as seed money to experiment with their ideas.
 The program is a gift from Steve Elms, an alumnus of the Kellogg School of Management, and his wife Katherine Thomas Elms.

 Jumpstart

-is a full time pre-accelerator program for Northwestern students looking to launch a venture.
+Jumpstart is a full time pre-accelerator program for Northwestern students looking to launch a venture.
 The program lasts 10 weeks and offers student startups workspace, mentorship, entrepreneurship curriculum, and a $10,000 stipend.
 All teams are assigned a “Growth Mentor” to guide the startup throughout the duration of the program.